 Chop one or two large basil leaves into little pieces and place all 3 ingredients into a bowl.

 Add a the extra virgin olive oil and Kosher or sea salt, to taste.
-Mix well, and if it doesn’t taste wonderful, you probably need to add more salt.
+Mix well, and if it doesn’t taste wonderful, you probably need to add more salt to the bruschetta topping.

 All that’s left to do is to top the bread with the lovely tomato mixture and enjoy!

-TIP: don’t make these up ahead of time as the juice will make the bread soggy very quickly.
+TIP: don’t make bruschetta ahead of time as the juice will make the bread soggy very quickly.
 Add the salt and oil and and top the toast just before serving.

 Bruschetta